What’s It Like to Work in Solar Project Finance?

 But quantitative skills will only take you so far.
 Communicating complexity and building productive relationships with all stakeholders in a project is also an essential skill for solar project finance.

-Rebecca Gallery is a managing partner at Cloudbreak Energy, and was formerly Director of Business Development at Wunder Capital – a C&I solar financing platform.
-She spends much of her time trying to

-better understand what her customers are up against.
-Being empathetic to what customers are going through, what challenges they face, and what they really need is critical for success.
+Rebecca Gallery is a managing partner at Cloudbreak Energy and formerly served as director of business development at Wunder Capital, a commercial and industrial solar financing platform.
+She spends much of her time trying to better understand what her customers are up against.
+Being empathetic to what customers are going through, what challenges they face and what they really need is critical for success.

-At the end of the day, even smaller commercial solar projects are multi-million-dollar deals.
+At the end of the day, even smaller commercial solar projects are multimillion-dollar deals.
 The stakes are high for these customers, so managing conflict and dealing with discomfort comes with the territory.

 Berkery explained that a big part of her role is translating the performance of a project to investors who aren’t as familiar with the solar industry.
 The most effective financing teams communicate with investors and stakeholders frequently.

-Becca Glazer, Director of New Market Financial Development and Structuring at AES Distributed Energy, a solar developer and asset owner, noted the importance of building trust.
+Becca Glazer, director of new market financial development and structuring at AES Distributed Energy, a solar developer and asset owner, noted the importance of building trust.

 From her experience, there’s an optimal balance you need to achieve when approaching negotiations.
-It’s important to come from a position of strength, while also being able to show vulnerability– to be “human” – with project stakeholders.
-This creates a trusting environment that can result in strong partnerships, repeat business, and a better ability to navigate the challenges that inevitably arise in these complex transactions.
+It’s important to come from a position of strength, while also being able to show vulnerability — to be “human” — with project stakeholders.
+This creates a trusting environment that can result in strong partnerships, repeat business and a better ability to navigate the challenges that inevitably arise in these complex transactions.

-Finally, adaptability is key for the role.
-According to Lauren Craft, Director of Asset Acquisitions at Distributed Solar Development – a solar development company, the circumstances around a project can change “at the drop of a hat.”
-Solar project finance professionals need to keep a level head under pressure and collaborate effectively, even when faced with substantial challenges.
+Finally, adaptability is an important attribute for succeeding in the role.
+According to Lauren Craft, director of asset acquisitions at Distributed Solar Development, a solar development company, the circumstances around a project can change “at the drop of a hat.”
+Solar project finance professionals need to keep a level head under pressure and collaborate effectively even when faced with significant challenges.

 What might people not know about being in solar project finance?